isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 	stdout: $(inputs.filein.path.split('/').pop() + '.stats')

-This tool definition is going to compute a set of different statistics for each bam file.
+This tool definition is going to compute several different statistics for each bam file.
 The statistic-type is delineated by a column label.
 An interesting thing here, is that the standard output, usually printed to the screen, is captured and saved using the input file name with '.stats' added on, and the output looks for that '.stats' with the file glob.
+We want to hold onto the file name to use as a label in the final results.

-The next tool is going to parse out our statistic of interest.
+The next tool is going to parse out our statistic of interest, the GC content.

 ::